<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 The client could do fewer quotes and win more business because they focused on converting the best opportunities.
 Not all leads were considered good leads.

-The best part about this story is that the owner sold the company, and the company's value was increased by a factor of 3 due in large part to this inbound growth strategy.
+The best part about this story is that the owner sold the company, and its value increased by a factor of 3 due in large part to this inbound growth strategy.

 5. Help your customers sell for you